DupiDachs/HX711_PIGPIO_C/README.md

 On my way of reading out data from the HX711 with the Pi Zero W, I came across alot of libraries, which in the end had some sort of shortcoming:
 - Most of them did not handle timings right and generated outliers from time to time
 - The python implementation on the pigpio (an impressive library! kudos.) website works fine, but requires too much CPU power for the Pi Zero W at a rate of 80 samples per second.
-In my application, I would have to waive 2 of 3 readings to have enough headroom left for the rest of the tasks.
+In my application, I would have to waive 1 of 2 readings to have enough headroom left for the rest of the tasks.
 - Pigpio has a tick limit of ~72mins, the tool should account for this

 # My application